-Why Mental Illness Should Not Be Treated Like a Crime
+Why Mental Illness is Not a Crime

 We have all read the news stories or seen the headlines that involve mentally ill civilians who are shot or injured when confronted by the police.
 It’s no question, law enforcement officers have difficult jobs.
 And it can be tough to make the right call in the heat of the moment, when it may not be clear what state of mind a suspect is operating under.
 However, we have seen many cases when clear-cut mental illness was confronted as criminal behavior, often with deadly results.

 For the mentally ill who fall into our criminal justice system, the cards aren’t just unfairly stacked against them – they are being dealt a hand for a game they don’t even understand.
 Because mental illness is rooted in unconscious and hard-to-control behavior, we need to address this issue for what it is – not treat it as criminal.
 Studies and real-life examples prove that experts who understand mental illness are better equipped than law enforcement for confronting and treating mentally ill individuals.
 And in its current state, the access and quality of care for mental health in prisons should be drastically improved.

 For proof that our system is failing and law enforcement and mental illness may not mix, just look at the statistics.
 According to the National Alliance on Mental Illness (NAMI), ‘83% of jail inmates with a mental illness did not have access to needed treatment.’
 These conditions, where treatment is absent, cause symptoms that result in ‘criminal behavior’ that just get worse.
 In these cases, the system is clearly failing.
 Even worse, once the mentally ill are released, their lives can easily downward spiral.
 Their ability to get proper healthcare, employment and sufficient housing is greatly hampered by having a criminal record – especially in an already tough economy.